scalameta/metals/docs/editors/vim.md

 `coc.nvim` has multiple ways to integrate with various statusline plugins.
 You can find instructions for each of them located [here](https://github.com/neoclide/coc.nvim/wiki/Statusline-integration).
-Two noteworthy things that they add are the ability to see diagnostic information in the current buffer...
+Two noteworthy things that they add are the ability to see diagnostic information in the current buffer.

 ![Diagnostic statusline](https://i.imgur.com/7uNYTYl.png)

-... and also progress information for longer standing processes.
+And it also shows progress information for longer standing processes.

 ![Progress item](https://i.imgur.com/AAWZ4o4.png)